Dogventures… because adventures are fun,

 Ready to Get Started?

-- Dog Champion: If you have gotten to know a particular dog well from multiple dogventures, consider becoming that dog’s champion and help advocate for his or her adoption.
-Dog champions can answer emails from potential adopters or attend adoption events with their dog.
-To learn more about becoming a dog champion, email firstname.lastname@example.org.
+Dog Champion: If you have gotten to know a particular dog well from multiple dogventures, consider becoming that dog’s champion and help advocate for his or her adoption.
+Dog champions can answer emails from potential adopters or attend adoption events with the dog.
+To learn more email email@example.com.

 Long-Term Foster: If you’re interested in becoming a long-term foster for one of the dogs at the kennel, consider joining our foster program.

 Thank you so much for your interest in giving a shelter dog a break from the care center.
 We look forward to hearing from you soon!